aj-enns/ghcp-download-usage/README.md

 4. Under **Scopes/permissions**, select:
    - `read:org` (to read organization membership)
    - `read:user` (to read user profile)
+   - `copilot` (to access Copilot metrics)
    - Any additional scopes required by the Copilot metrics API (check [GitHub Copilot API documentation](https://docs.github.com/en/copilot) for updates)
 5. Click **Generate token** and copy the token value.
 You will not be able to see it again!
 6. Store this token securely:
-   - As the value for the `GitHubToken` variable in your Azure Automation Account (see step 2 below).
+   - As the value for the `authToken` variable in your Azure Automation Account (through the automated workflow).
    - **Add it as a secret named `REPO_PAT` in your GitHub repository** (Settings > Secrets and variables > Actions > New repository secret).

 **Never commit your PAT to source control.**